 With the term life policies offered by Lemonade, you’re in luck—those calculations are all taken care off by our friendly chatbot Maya.
 We can say that the lowest premium would be $9/month.

 Lemonade’s award-winning customer experience is 100% digital, and unlike many other insurers, we don’t require you to undergo an in-person medical exam to get covered.
-Instead, Maya will ask you a series of questions about your medical history and lifestyle.
+Instead, Maya will ask you a series of questions about your medical history and lifestyle to calculate your premiumd.

 You’ll also choose the term you desire (10, 15, 20, 25, or 30 years) and the amount of coverage you want (between $50,000 and $1,500,000).

-She’ll crunch those numbers and, if your application is approved, she’ll offer you a policy on the spot.
+She’ll crunch those numbers and, if your application is approved (sometimes, you might get denied coverage), she’ll offer you a policy on the spot.
 It’s as easy as that!